CloudBotIRC/CloudBot/docs/user/googledevconsole_api.md

  - Optional: Google Custom Search API, if using Google Search
  - Optional: Translate API, if using Google Translate

+Optional APIs are only used if you got the right modules or a payment type to use.

  ![GDC Select the APIs](img/gdev_3.png?raw=true "Select the APIs")

  For each API, you may have to first accept their individual Terms of Service, then select ***Accept***.